-The main electric supply station/substation is the installation/utility interface point where further transmission, distribution and utilization of electrical power, the monitoring and control of such power or equipment and the protection of electrical equipment or systems usually becomes the sole responsibility of the Government or their contracted representatives.
-Electrical power will be supplied by the utility over one or more incoming power lines.
+The main electric supply station is the installation/utility interface point where further transmission, distribution and utilization of electrical power, the monitoring and control of such power or equipment and the protection of electrical equipment or systems usually becomes the sole responsibility of the Government or their contracted representatives.
 Coordinate the design of new stations, or modifications to existing stations with the supplying utility and with any other suppliers or users of power supplied through the station.